-We offer Sunday school for children up to age 11 every week.
-A typical Sunday lesson starts by introducing the theme or reading a story from the Bible.
-Lessons also consist of a craft, singing and a prayer.
+A typical Sunday School session starts with a story from the Bible, followed by a fun craft, a song and a prayer.
 The children join the main congregation during the Eucharist, where they can receive communion or a blessing.
 At this point in the service, the children and their leaders also share what we have done with the congregation.

-Our children also participate in special services and events throughout the year, including Harvest Festival in October, and Christingle and the Nativity Play in December.
+Our children also participate in special services and events throughout the year, such as Harvest Festival in October, and a Nativity play in December.

 The Diocese of Europe’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.